gkerr/IntroCommandLineNGS/exercises/STEP2_alignRNASeqReads.rst

+.. _tophat:

 Aligning RNASeq Reads
 #####################################

 Example 1 - arm.Xsubset.fastq
 ------------------------------

-The dataset ``arm.Xsubset.fastq`` contains reads from an mRNA sample after RNAi knockdown of the arm gene, in the *Drosophila melanogaster* cell line, S2.
-The arm gene is found on chromosome X of the *Drosophila melanogaster* genome.
+The dataset ``arm.Xsubset.fastq`` contains reads from an mRNA sample after RNAi knockdown of the `arm <http://flybase.org/reports/FBgn0000117.html>`_ gene, in the *Drosophila melanogaster* cell line, S2.
+The *arm* gene is found on chromosome X of the *Drosophila melanogaster* genome.
 Here, to save time, we will restrict our analysis to this chromosome.
 For your own projects, you should use all of the genome information.

 Your task is to align the reads to the X chromosome.
 To align reads to the X chromosome, we can use a command line tool called **Tophat**.